Srinagar to Leh Route

 1. Zoji La

 Traveling from Srinagar to Leh, Zoji La will be the first one you will get to see amidst Ladakh’s range of spectacular high-altitude passes.
-It is referred to as a challenging one and is the second highest point that you can witness on the Srinagar Leh Highway.
+It is a challenging one and is the second highest point that you can witness on the Srinagar Leh Highway.

 2. Namika La